AviatrixSystems/Docs/HowTos/secure_networking_microsegmentation.rst

 - Above, Below, Top, or Bottom.
 If you select Above or Below, you must select the existing rule that is affected by the position of the new rule.
 - Priority; you then enter a Priority Number for the rule.
 If an existing rule already has that priority, it is bumped down in the list.
 Zero (0) is the highest priority number.

-After the rule is created you can click the arrow icon next to that rule in the Policies table to change the priority.
+After the rule is created you can click the arrow icon next to that rule in the Policy table to change the priority.

 11. Click Save in Drafts.
 12. Make additional modifications as needed by clicking the pencil icon next to the rule.